 The 15 Most Interesting, Unique, and Weird Jobs

 From the crazy to the cool, the serious to the silly, there are tons of jobs out there that you might never have heard of.
 One of them might just be your next career.
+Or it could be a fun side job that will boost your earnings.

 While it’s true that most workers have jobs that will sound familiar both to their next-door neighbors and to people across the country, there are some brave souls out there forging new paths.
 Some people have forgone the most common career routes and have decided on something a little more abstract, like being a greeting card artist, jewelry designer, or cruise line employee.